Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 #include test_add_node.js

-The Julia base array type can unfortunately, not been used by the array type of StaticTools.jl is accepted the CPUCompiler.jl.
+The Julia base array type can unfortunately not be used but the array type of StaticTools.jl is accepted by CPUCompiler.jl.

 The memory layout is relatively simple: